bufbuild/docs.buf.build/docs/bsr/studio.md

 experience to streaming RPCs.
 By first restricting Studio to unary APIs, we can gather feedback on the overall experience and incorporate it in building out our feature set for streaming.

-### Collections

-Currently Studio allows you access all of your BSR modules, however you can only set one module and RPC at a given time.
-We want to add the ability to define "collections" of RPCs across modules for easy access as you're working with Studio for your development.
-Also, we want to make "collections" shareable across users with access to the same modules for better collaboration on a project.

 As always, if you have suggestions of features or any feedback in general, feel free to [reach out to us](../contact).